Chametz: Stringency

 Also, hana'ah (any benefit, such as selling) from some forms of non-kosher food is permitted, but no form of benefit may be derived from chametz during Passover.
-Mixtures containing less than 50% chametz and not eaten by normal people (medicine or pet food, even if it is perfectly edible) may be owned and used on Passover but may not be eaten.
+Mixtures consisting of less than 50% chametz that are not usually consumed by people (such as medicine or pet food—even if perfectly edible) may be owned and used on Passover but may not be eaten.

 Removal of chametz

 In addition to the Biblical prohibition of owning chametz, there is also a positive commandment to remove it from one's possession.
 There are three traditional methods of removing chametz: